matejker/everystreet/README.md

 ## Algorithm

-In this work, we used algorithm mentioned by Ruslan Zabrodin [6], which states as follow:
+In this work, we used algorithm proposed by Edmonds, J. and Johnson [5], which states as follow:

 1. Find all nodes with odd degree